A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

 \subsection{Crystals and frames}

-Let $\FFF=(S,I,R,\sigma,\sigma_1)$ be a frame such that $S$ and $R$ are $p$-adic, $S$ has no $p$-torsion, $I$ carries divided powers, and $\sigma=p\sigma_1$ on $I$.
+Let $\FFF=(S,I,R,\sigma,\sigma_1)$ be a frame as in \ref{Subse-frames} such that $S$ and $R$ are $p$-adically complete, $S$ has no $p$-torsion, $I$ carries divided powers, and $\sigma=p\sigma_1$ on $I$.
 Thus $(S,\sigma)$ is a frame for each $R/p^nR$ in the sense of \cite{Zink-Windows}.
 By a well-known construction, the crystalline Dieudonn\'e functor allows to associate to a $p$-divisible group over $R$ an $\FFF$-window; this is explained in the proof of \cite[Theorem 1.6]{Zink-Windows} for the Dieudonn\'e crystal of a nilpotent display, and in \cite{Kisin-crys, Kisin-2adic} for $p$-divisible groups.

 The construction goes as follows.
-First, one can define a filtered $F$-$V$-module; here is is not necessary to assume that $S$ has no $p$-torsion:
+First, one can define a filtered $F$-$V$-module; here it is not necessary to assume that $S$ has no $p$-torsion.